dataflake/Products.LocalFS/README.rst

 This product allows you to serve files and browse directories from the local file system (or network shares on Windows platforms).
-It also allows you to upload files to the file system trough a browser and FTP.
+It also allows you to upload files to the file system through a browser or WebDAV.

+**WARNING**: Allowing any type of write access to a folder on disk straight from a web application represents a security risk.
+Please secure your application before using this package.

 The documentation for this product is maintained by Sphinx using sources underneath the ``docs`` folder.